NWChemEx/Chemist/README.md

 path to a known installation via the `CMAKE_PREFIX_PATH` variable (Alternatively, one can create a [toolchain file and add the variable](https://cmake.org/cmake/help/v3.13/manual/cmake-toolchains.7.html) `-DCMAKE_TOOLCHAIN_FILE` pointing to this file).
-The GitHub token is necessary because, at the moment, TAMM, SDE, and Utilities are private repositories (instructions for generating a token are [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)).
+The GitHub token is necessary because, at the moment, SDE, and Utilities are private repositories (instructions for generating a token are [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)).